ignite/cli/docs/guide/loan.md

 }
 ```

-Since this function is using the `bankKeeper` with a function `SendCoinsFromAccountToModule`, this function needs to be added to the `x/loan/types/expected_keepers.go`.
-This is how it should be added.
+Since this function is using the `bankKeeper` with the function `SendCoinsFromAccountToModule`, you must add the `SendCoinsFromAccountToModule` function to `x/loan/types/expected_keepers.go` like this:

 ```go
 package types